Chime

 The Sensors

-Sensors worn on your fingers capture data such as pH, bioelectrical signals, and moisture levels from whatever natural element you touch: soil, water, plants, fungi.
-This data is transmitted to the Collector in real time.
+Sensors worn on your fingers capture data such as pH, bioelectrical signals, and moisture levels from whatever natural element you touch.

 The Composer